Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Introduction

 \section{Introduction}

-Privacy amplification (PA) algorithms are an indispensable component in classical and quantum cryptography \cite{RennerPhD,VanAssche,tuyls2007security,MYCQZ16}.
-The goal of these algorithms is to generate a random bit string that is completely unknown to outside, from a bit string which may be partially leaked to outside.
+Privacy amplification (PA) algorithms is an indispensable component in classical and quantum cryptography \cite{RennerPhD,VanAssche,tuyls2007security,MYCQZ16}.
+The goal of PA is to generate a random bit string that is completely unknown to outside, from a bit string which may be partially leaked to outside.
 On the other hand, error correction (EC) and data compression (DC) algorithms are also indispensable in classical and quantum information theory \cite{10.5555/1146355}.

-We here study quantum algorithms of these three types (PA, EC, and DC) in the one-shot scenario, and show that they all become equivalent, if modified properly.
+We here study these three algorithms (PA, EC, and DC), in the presence of quantum side information, and show that they all become equivalent in the one-shot scenario.

+The equivalence here means that the following two conditions are satisfied: 1) If one chooses any one of the three algorithms (PA, EC and DC) and its input, the remaining two algorithms and their inputs are also determined uniquely and automatically, and 2) The security or the performance indices of the three algorithms thus determined are all equal (see Sec. \ref{sec:main_results} for the rigorous statements).
+This means that these three algorithms are in fact a single algorithm viewed from different angles.

+Also, by generalizing this result to randomized algorithms, we show the equivalence between a security evaluation method for PA (called the leftover hashing lemma, LHL), and the coding theorems for EC and DC.
+From a practical viewpoint, this means, e.g., that if one wishes to improve PA algorithms used for quantum cryptography, it suffices to improve DC or EC algorithms instead, and vice versa.

-This equivalence is made possible by modifying these three algorithms in the following two points.
-First, we modify EC and DC algorithm by adding quantum side information \cite{doi:10.1098/rspa.2010.0445,8970489}; that is, we give the decoder an auxiliary quantum state, in addition to the usual classical codeword or the usual classical compressed data.
+The equivalence is made possible by modifying these three algorithms in the following three points:

+First, we consider the generalized cases where there is quantum side information: In PA, information leaked to the eavesdropper is not necessarily classical but quantum \cite{RennerPhD,5961850}.
+In EC and in DC, the decoder can use an auxiliary quantum state, in addition to the classical codeword or the usual classical compressed data \cite{doi:10.1098/rspa.2010.0445,8970489}.

 Second, in order to evaluate the security of PA, we use a relatively new security index put forward by K\"{o}nig et al. \cite{5208530} based on the purified distance \cite{TomamichelPhD}, while most literature use the conventional criterion called the $\varepsilon$-security (see e.g. Ref. \cite{RennerPhD}), based on the trace distance.
-We stress that we do not lose the security essentially by using this new criterion, because it is a sufficient condition for the conventional $\varepsilon$-security.
-It can also be shown to be nearly as tight as the $\varepsilon$-security (see Section \ref{sec:justification} for details).
+We stress that we do not lose the security essentially by using this new criterion; see Section \ref{sec:justification} for details.